-See Note 6 for a detailed discussion of the 2023 Pre-Funded Warrants issued in December 2023.
-The 2023 Pre-Funded Warrants remain outstanding and exercisable, subject to an ownership limitation, as of September 30, 2024.
-The 2023 Pre-Funded Warrants are considered equity instruments and are reported in stockholders' equity in the Company's condensed consolidated balance sheets.
+The 2023 Pre-Funded Warrants, defined below in Note 6, remain outstanding and exercisable, subject to an ownership limitation, as of March 31, 2024.
 The weighted average shares of Class A Common Stock outstanding includes the shares issuable upon exercise of the 2023 Pre-Funded Warrants and are included in the determination of the Company's basic and diluted net loss per share of Class A Common Stock.